leshill/hogan_assets/README.md

     //= require_tree ./templates

 Templates are named for the sub-path from your manifest with `require_tree`.
-For example, the file `app/assets/javascripts/templates/pages/person.mustache` will be named `templates/pages/person`. _(TODO: make this nicer)_
+For example, the file `app/assets/javascripts/templates/pages/person.mustache` will be named `templates/pages/person`.
+See `path_prefix` below!

 ### Installation with sprockets